Deep Dive

 Custom Hooks and Logic Extraction

-Extracting and composing stateful logic into reusable hooks.
-State instance independence across consumers, the Rules of Hooks and React's internal linked-list, and linter enforcement.
+Extracting and composing stateful logic into reusable custom hooks.
+Independence of state instances and effect closures across multiple components consuming the same hook.
+The Rules of Hooks: unconditional top-level execution and React's internal linked-list implementation.
+Naming conventions and linter enforcement.

 Actions, Forms and Async State